 When is Starfield coming out?
-Everything we know about Bethesda's space based RPG | Dexerto.com
+Bethesda’s space RPG release date, leaks, platforms, more - Dexerto

-Bethesda have revealed Starfield as their newest project, the first new role playing game they will have developed in over 25 years, and here's everything we know about it so far.
+Bethesda has revealed Starfield as their newest project, the first new role-playing game they will have developed in over 25 years, and here’s everything we know about it so far.

 While many fans are eagerly waiting around for Bethesda to finally reveal The Elder Scrolls 6, the developer – best known for its RPG creations – is working on something very different.